Azzyypaaras/MythicMetals/PATCHNOTES.md

 # 0.20.0

 The changelog for this one is huge.
-Most of the changes are related to technical stuff, but the firstmost things are gameplay-related.
+Most of the changes are related to technical stuff, but the first things are gameplay-related.

 The reason this update took so long is mainly due to a large downtick in freetime, and making sure Datafixers were available, meaning you can take your old worlds up to 1.21 without anything major changing.

+## Remember to make a backup!

+While datafixing is implemented, it is still experimental.
+You might lose item data when updating.
+Please do report these issues on GitHub if you find them.

 ## Mythril Drill Rework